True stud running backs are difficult to find in fantasy football.

 4. Jonathan Taylor - RB (IND)

 Last week, Jonathan Taylor faced the Dolphins.
 He ran for 18 carries, 71 yards and zero touchdowns.
-Jonathan Taylor is against the Broncos this week and is projected for 24.9 carries, 114.6 yards and 1.0 touchdowns.
+Our system projects Jonathan Taylor for 24.9 carries, 114.6 yards and 1.0 touchdowns versus the Broncos this week.

 5. Ashton Jeanty - RB (LV)

-Ashton Jeanty played against the New England Patriots last week.
+Last week, Ashton Jeanty faced the Patriots.
 He ran for 19 carries, 38 yards and 1 touchdown.
 Our system projects Ashton Jeanty for 18.0 carries, 83.6 yards and 1.0 touchdowns versus the Chargers this week.

 6. Jahmyr Gibbs - RB (DET)

-Jahmyr Gibbs is against the Bears this week and is projected for 17.4 carries, 81.8 yards and 1.0 touchdowns.
-Gibbs played against the Green Bay Packers last week.
-He ran for 9 carries, 19 yards and zero touchdowns.
+Jahmyr Gibbs is playing against the Chicago Bears this week.
+He is projected for 17.4 carries, 81.8 yards and 1.0 touchdowns.
+Gibbs ran for 9 carries, 19 yards and zero touchdowns versus the Green Bay Packers last week.

 7. Bijan Robinson - RB (ATL)

 Bijan Robinson played against the Tampa Bay Buccaneers last week.
 He ran for 12 carries, 24 yards and zero touchdowns.
-He faces the Minnesota Vikings this week.
-We're projecting him for 17.8 carries, 79.4 yards and 0.7 touchdowns.
+He faces the Vikings this week.
+Robinson is projected for 17.8 carries, 79.4 yards and 0.7 touchdowns.

 8. Jordan Mason - RB (MIN)